 ATTENTION: COVID-19 (CORONAVIRUS) UPDATE November 1, 2021

 Currently our agency has staff on-site in the office to meet with clients in-person, if suitable.

 Based on an assessment of the client’s need and/or the preference of the client, COJ will continue to provide tele/virtual support during agency hours, if suitable or preferred.

-IF YOU NEED TO CONTACT US, PLEASE CALL 519-539-2119 or 1-877-218-4463 AND EITHER LEAVE A MESSAGE ON EACH PERSON’S INDIVIDUAL VOICEMAIL (WHICH WILL BE RETURNED THE NEXT TIME THEY ARE IN THE OFFICE) OR IN THE GENERAL MAILBOX (ENTER ‘0’), WHICH WILL BE CHECKED AT LEAST ONCE A DAY.
+IF YOU NEED TO CONTACT US, PLEASE CALL 519-539-2119 OR 1-877-218-4463 AND EITHER LEAVE A MESSAGE ON EACH PERSON’S VOICEMAIL (WHICH WILL BE RETURNED THE NEXT TIME THEY ARE IN THE OFFICE) OR IN THE GENERAL MAILBOX (ENTER ‘0’), WHICH WILL BE CHECKED AT LEAST ONCE A DAY.

 The steps above are being taken are cautionary and in an effort to reduce risk.
 We want to do our part in the fight to mitigate the spread of COVID-19.
 More detailed information about COVID-19 and precautions you can take is available at https://www.swpublichealth.ca/